lf-edge/eve/pkg/wwan/README.md

 ## Architecture

 Cellular connectivity in EVE involves multiple components operating across different layers in both user-space and kernel-space.
-It begins with a physical cellular modem connected via a USB interface, exchanging control messages with the host over a CDC-WMC channel, operated on the host side by the cdc-wdm driver.
+It begins with a physical cellular modem typically connected via a USB interface, exchanging control messages with the host over a CDC-WMC channel, operated on the host side by the cdc-wdm driver.
 Kernel modules like qmi_wwan and cdc_mbim use this channel to facilitate communication between the user-space of the host and the cellular modem in the language of QMI/MBIM protocols, while user-space libraries libqmi and libmbim provide high-level client-facing C-bindings for these protocols.

+With modern high-speed 4G and 5G modems, it is more and more common to connect the modem over the PCIe bus instead of USB bus.
+PCIe offers higher speed, lower latency and lower power consumption than USB equivalent, making it perfectly suitable for 5G high speed requirements (up to 20Gbps).
+PCI differs from USB in that PCI devices do not offer high level operations and concepts such as USB transfers, sub-devices and endpoints.
+Instead, PCI drivers are built on top of low level operations such as memory-mapped I/O and DMA transfers, making them generally more complex.
+To provide something similar to USB interfaces and endpoints, Qualcomm created the Modem-Host Interface ([MHI](https://docs.kernel.org/mhi/mhi.html)), which can be used by a host to communicate with any PCIe modem implementing this interface.
+Linux kernel provides drivers implementing the MHI interface since version 5.13.
+For example, `mhi_wwan_ctrl` is used to drive all control channels (QMI, MBIM, AT), while `mhi_net` facilitates packet flow between the host and the modem.
+EVE kernel is built with all these drivers included (available in EVE since version 12.0.0).

 The ModemManager user-space daemon serves as a central manager, handling modem initialization, network registration, and data connection management, ensuring a standardized and unified interface for cellular modem communication on Linux systems.
 It uses libqmi and libmbim libraries and in some